Country of origin: United Kingdom

 A Real Yorkshire Wensleydale is creamy-white in colour has a supple, crumbly, moist and flaky texture.
 It appears similar to a young Caerphilly.
 The flavour is mild, clean, and slightly sweet with hints of wild honey savour and fresh acidity.
 As it ages the cheese develops a fuller, deeper flavour as well becomes firmer.
 Yorkshire Wensleydale cheese produced by Wensleydale Creamery is available in truckles/cylinders or block shaped in varying shapes and sizes up to 25kg.

 Wensleydale goes well with fruit cake, apple and is a perfect accompaniment during lunchtime or tea time.
 It also tastes delicious with hot desserts like fruit pies and crumbles.
 It is the king of cheeseboard where its fresh, milky sweetness and robust flavours rule the roost.

 Oak Smoked Wensleydale is produced by naturally smoking the cheese for 18 hours using oak chips, to create a subtle, smoked flavour.
 It is the same as Real Yorkshire Wensleydale except for the striking golden beech colour and the robust flavour imparted by the smokiness.

 Mature Wensleydale is a harder, flavoured variant of Wensleydale.

 Extra Mature Wensleydale is the strongest Wensleydale aged for nine months.

-Blended Wensleydale flavoured with delicate fruits like cranberries, apricots, pineapples, ginger, garlic and chives is one of the favorites buys at the creamery.
+Blended Wensleydale, flavoured with delicate fruits like cranberries, apricots, pineapples, ginger, garlic and chives is one of the favourites buys at the creamery.